Wells Bayou wins eerie Louisiana Derby at empty track

 "It's a pleasant day," Carson added, a can of beer in one hand and his racing form in the other.
 "We're just enjoying ourselves out here."

-Carson said the horse he liked was NY Traffic, which went off at 26-1 but finished second, staying close to the leader throughout.
+Carson said the horse he liked was Ny Traffic, who went off at 26-1 but finished second, staying close to the leader throughout.
 Modernist finished third while morning-line favorite Enforceable, who went off at 7-2, finished fifth.

 Wells Bayou earned 100 points toward qualification for the Kentucky Derby, which has been delayed until early September from its usual running on the first Saturday in May.